OLO Investors Have Opportunity to Lead Olo Inc. Securities Fraud Lawsuit | MarketScreener

 LOS ANGELES, Nov.
-10, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olo Inc. ("Olo" or the "Company") (NYSE: OLO).
+16, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olo Inc. ("Olo" or the "Company") (NYSE: OLO).

 Class Period: August 11, 2021 – August 11, 2022